 The code for each of these steps will typically be encapsulated into a grouping called a class.
 When designed well these groupings or classes will be loosely coupled and have a clear, single responsibility.
 Somewhere along the line one of these classes is not doing its job correctly.
 But with the manual test we’ve just performed it can be hard to see where things went wrong.
 The user interface doesn’t give us this information.

 With automated tests, we would write code that exercises each of these classes in isolation.
 When all the test cases for a particular class pass it gives us confidence that this part of the system is working as expected.
 This testing code is stored, along with the application source code, and can then be run at any point in the future.
-Assuming we’ve written our tests well it then becomes much easier to monitor application behaviour and maintain it over time.
+Assuming we’ve written our tests well it then becomes much easier to monitor application behavior and maintain it over time.

 Going back to our example, we run our automated tests.
 We find a failure that immediately catches our eye.
 One of the endpoints — the one responsible for listening to user sign up requests and passing these on to the required database service — is not working properly.
 It looks like the request is being picked up, but the service is not being called.
 No wonder our new user is missing.
-We can quickly remedy this and observe the expected behaviour.
+We can quickly remedy this and observe the expected behavior.
 Great!

 Hello, test driven development